interspecifics/SonicMachines/gpgpu-attractors/README.md

   - Right Mouse Button: Pan
   - Mouse Wheel: Zoom

+- **Audio Controls:**
+  - Start/Stop Audio: Use the UI buttons to enable or disable sonification
+  - Real-time waveform visualization is shown in the lower left

 ## Technical Details

 The simulation uses a GPGPU approach with the following components: